Openscapes/2021-fdd/github-clinic/becca.md

 We can include an image with the same `[]()` pattern, but note the preceding exclamation point: `![]()`. *Note that from the browser, you'll need an image with an existing url.*

 ![](https://octodex.github.com/images/labtocat.png)

+Drag and drop an image into the .md and github will create a url for the content
 ![Small trawlers in Plymouth, MA](https://user-images.githubusercontent.com/13943538/134401774-7b58b487-857b-48a8-ba5f-a750e26de60e.jpg)

 ## Your turn